 We strongly recommend that you customize the message shown in the Local Network prompt by adding an app-specific permission string in your app's

 NSLocalNetworkUsageDescriptionsuch as to describe Cast discovery and other discovery services, like DIAL.

 This message will appear as part of the iOS Local Network Access dialog as shown in the mock.

 - Re-release your app to the Apple App Store

-We recommend you also re-release your app on iOS 14 using v4.5.0 as soon as possible.
+We recommend you also re-release your app using 4.6.1 as soon as possible.

 Ensure that the Access WiFi Information switch in the Capabilities section of the target is set to "On".

 Additionally, your provisioning profile will need to support the Access WiFi Information capability.
 This can be added in the Apple Developer Portal.

 The recommended way of integrating Google Cast is using the